Skip to content

 Objects4

 The green modes are triangle selection modes, which allow you to select vertices, edges, or faces of the mesh.
+You can quickly toggle between polygroup/triangle modes with 6.

 The blue modes are group selection modes, which allow you to select groups of vertices, edges, or faces based on their polygroups.
 You'll mostly work in group selection modes.